James 1:21 Commentary

 In reference to behavior kakia conveys the idea of a mean-spirited or vicious attitude or disposition as indicated by words such as malice, ill-will, hatefulness, and dislike.
 It is an attitude of wickedness as an evil habit of one's mind.
 Kakia is used in NT to describe the wickedness which comes from within a person.
 Malice describes a vicious intention and expresses the desire to hurt another and rejoices in it!

-is in reality an excrescence (a blot or a disfiguring, extraneous, or unwanted mark or part) on character, not a normal part of it.
-(Rogers, C L - originally by Fritz Rienecker: New Linguistic and Exegetical Key to the Greek New Testament.
-Zondervan.
-1998)
+C L Rogers writes that superfluity of wickedness (kakia)…is in reality an excrescence (a blot or a disfiguring, extraneous, or unwanted mark or part) on character, not a normal part of it.
+(BORROW The New Linguistic and Exegetical Key to the Greek New Testament)

 Peter uses the same word kakia in a parallel passage preparatory for reception of the pure milk of God's Word…